rgb-archive/spec/rgb_specification_bip_style.md

 ### Questions List

-TODO: what about the scripting language? how will the engine work? <br>
+TODO: what about the scripting language? how will the engine work? ???  <br>
-TODO: dust limit in case of on-chain transactions? <br> OK enforce in contract
+TODO: dust limit in case of on-chain transactions?
+OK enforce in contract <br>
 TODO: bip32 says that hardned keys can be derived from thr parent PRIVATE KEY not public.
-What about it? <br> public key
+What about it? public key <br>
-TODO: how can the index be derived from the k? otherwise the colored asset can be the one always after/before the `Issuer_Fees` output (this way the confidentiality is reduced). <br> nsequence byte to define the output index of color/change
+TODO: how can the index be derived from the k? otherwise the colored asset can be the one always after/before the `Issuer_Fees` output (this way the confidentiality is reduced). nsequence byte to define the output index of color/change <br>
-TODO: how difficult is to bruteforce every k? <br> we use 2 derivation
+TODO: how difficult is to bruteforce every k?  we use 2 derivation <br>
-TODO: Which proof Alice show to Bob? <br> ?
+TODO: Which proof Alice show to Bob?  ??? <br>
-TODO: atomic swap? how? hash time-locked contract ? <br>
+TODO: atomic swap? how? hash time-locked contract ? ? <br>

-PROBLEMS: Asset is in satoshi / Fee is almost recognizable due to contract / change probably most of the time bigger than asset <br> :'(
+PROBLEMS: Asset is in satoshi / Fee is almost recognizable due to contract / change probably most of the time bigger than asset -  :'( <br>
-PROBLEMS: Input BTC history is different from Asset history <br> :'(
+PROBLEMS: Input BTC history is different from Asset history - :'( <br>
-PROBLEMS: Multi asset ? shouldn't be a problem if the asset output position is derived by the K, but what about the change? nsequence
+PROBLEMS: Multi asset ? shouldn't be a problem if the asset output position is derived by the K, but what about the change? nsequence <br>

 ## Abstract